meerkat-manor/marti/README.md

 **Note**: The terms file and document are intended to be interchangeable through out this documentation.

-**marti** is intended to provide minimum basic information on the transfer with
+**martiLQ** is intended to provide minimum basic information on the transfer with
 ability to include optional information.
-The metadata reconcilation transfer document being decscribed here wil be referred to as the [marti document](Marti.md) throughout this documentation.
+The metadata reconcilation transfer document being decscribed here wil be referred to as the [martiLQ document](MartiLQ.md) throughout this documentation.

 The transfer information is supplied as a separate document which could be another file